 All of this is to say I completely glazed over for most of Paradiso.
 It started to read like a medieval Wikipedia article, and the footnotes stretched on for pages at a time.

-“… the union of the divine and human natures in Christ is the point which Dante declares will be as clear to souls in bliss as ‘the initial truth which man believeth,’ or is as clear to Justinian as that ‘every contradiction is both false and true.’
+… the union of the divine and human natures in Christ is the point which Dante declares will be as clear to souls in bliss as ‘the initial truth which man believeth,’ or is as clear to Justinian as that ‘every contradiction is both false and true.’
 Now ‘the initial truth which man believeth’ is not a generic term for axiomatic truth, but a specific reference to the ‘law of contradictories’ on which the whole system of Aristotelian logic is build up.
 It asserts that the propositions: This is so and this is not so cannot both be true in the same sense and at the same time.
 And it follows immediately from this fundamental axiom, that of the two propositions “all A’s are B’s” and “some A’s are B’s” or of the two propositions “no A’s are B’s” and “some A’s are B’s”, one must be true and the other false.
-They cannot both be true or both false in the same sense at the same time…” – an actual extract from the footnotes, snore.
+They cannot both be true or both false in the same sense at the same time…An actual extract from the footnotes of paradiso (The divine comedy)

 My tl;dr summary of The Divine Comedy overall is this: Inferno is hilarious and great, Purgatorio is just okay, Paradiso is a heap of shit.
 Read Inferno, and don’t bother with the rest (unless you need a sleep aid).